 If you want to create that sort of system, you can just buy it from any number of outsourcing consultancies.
 Is it possible to create a different type of service organization, though?
 One that is sustainable and profitable, and satisfying for the employees?

 I believe it is, though not without ongoing effort and investment throughout the business.

 Great service comes from engaged, competent, motivated teams, and can be a truly hard-to-replicate advantage in a crowded market.
 Here are some ways you can create that environment for your customer service team, and reap business-wide benefits.

-- Put some money on the line: Invest in staffing so you create enough space and capacity to allow your team to provide exceptional service.
-Check out the 2017 Customer Support Salary Study for some insight into how support teams are paid.
+Put some money on the line: Invest in staffing so you create enough space and capacity to allow your team to provide exceptional service.

 Every company will tell you customer service is important, but talk is cheap.
 Building an environment that grows great service naturally is not cheap, but it pays off for years.